ranalshehri/RobotDog/README.md

-# RobotDog
+# Quadruped Robot Dog
-Preliminary mechanical design for a simple quadruped robot
+Preliminary mechanical design for a simple quadruped robot.

+## Overview
+The general concep